huanlin/huanlin.github.io/content/en/blog/2023-10-09-csharp-dev-kit.md

 Youtube: [C# Dev Kit - Create and run a HelloWorld project in Visual Studio Code](https://www.youtube.com/watch?v=MSYtwrLI-jk)

+## Features

+Currently, C# Dev Kit supports some basic features such as:

+- Solution Explorer
+- IntelliSense / Code completion
+- Go to Definition
+- Find All References
+- Find All Implementations
+- Run unit tests

+Of course there are rooms for improvement, for instance: NuGet Manager, Symlink.

+## Conclusion

 From now on, it will be easier to develop and test C# applications with Visual Studio Code.
+However, for .NET developers working on Windows, Visual Studio 2022 is no doubt far better than C# Dev Kit.

+I think C# Dev Kit is mainly targeting Linux and Mac developers, especially Microsoft have anounced that [Visual Studio for Mac will be retired on August 31, 2024](https://learn.microsoft.com/en-us/lifecycle/announcements/visual-studio-mac-end-of-servicing).
+By that time, I think Mac users will have no choice but move to Rider or C# Dev Kit.